Building for Multiple Platforms

-- Click the Build and Run Kit Selector icon (1) or select Build > Open Build and Run Kit Selector to select the build and run kit or an Android device.
+- Select the Build and Run Kit Selector icon or go to Build > Open Build and Run Kit Selector to select the build and run kit or an Android device.

 - Choose Build > Build Project or press Ctrl+B.

-You can also select the Run button (2) to also deploy and run the application after building it.
+Or, select (Run) to deploy and run the application after building it.

 For more information on the options you have, see Specifying Build Settings.

-The Build menu contains additional commands for building, rebuilding, and cleaning projects.
+The Build menu has additional commands for building, rebuilding, and cleaning projects.

 To build the current project in all its configurations, that is, for all build configurations in all enabled kits, select Build Project for All Configurations.